Cervical Cancer: Understanding Causes, Symptoms, Treatments and More

 Cervical cancer in its earliest stage may not produce any symptoms.
 As the disease progresses, symptoms may begin to appear, indicating a more advanced form of cervical cancer.
 Symptoms may include vaginal bleeding, particularly after intercourse or between periods; a change in vaginal discharge, with the substance possibly having a foul odor or containing blood; and general pelvic pain or pain during sex.
 Make an appointment with your doctor right away if you’re experiencing any of these signs or symptoms to rule out cervical cancer.

 Cervical cancer used to be the leading cause of death for people assigned female at birth in the United States.
-However, thanks to the introduction of regular screening via pap tests, the number of deaths due to cervical cancer has reduced significantly.
+However, thanks to the introduction of regular screening via pap tests, the number of deaths due to this condition has reduced significantly.
 Routine pap tests take a small sample of the cells in your cervix.
 These cells are analyzed in a laboratory to check if there are any abnormalities present.
 If the test detects abnormal cells, your doctor will likely begin treating them right away.
 Your doctor might also recommend you be tested for HPV, as HPV is the leading cause of cervical cancer.

 If the test reveals you have abnormal cervical cells, you may be referred to undergo further testing.
 This may involve: